vazmigue/networking-iberia/4-vpc-endpoints/30-vpc-endpoint-testing-np2.md

 1. At the left, select **Endpoints** and locate the VPC Endpoint related to KMS
 ![KMS VPC Endpoint](../images/kms_vpc_endpoint.png)

 1. At the bottom right, you can see all the DNS alias available for your VPC endpoint.
-The first one, which is not tied to any Availability Zone, is the one being used by the Route 53 seen before.
+The first one, which is not tied to any Availability Zone, is the one being used by the Route 53 record seen before.
+The other DNS names refer to the ENIs placed by the VPC Endpoint on each Availability Zone as you might want to use specific Availability Zones for your VPC Endpoints (to avoid inter-AZ traffic)